General prevention measures

 Stay at home if you are sick, even with mild symptoms, until you recover (except to get medical care)

-Many countries have implemented international travel bans/closed their borders, have issued advice for domestic travel, and are requesting that citizens travelling abroad should come home immediately if they are able to.
-Some countries are restricting entry to foreign nationals who have been to affected areas in the preceding 14 days, or are enforcing 14-day quarantine periods where the person’s health should be closely monitored (e.g., twice-daily temperature readings).
+Many countries have implemented international travel bans/closed their borders, have issued advice for domestic travel.
+Some countries are restricting entry to foreign nationals who have been to affected areas in the preceding 14 days, or are enforcing quarantine periods (e.g., at home or in a designated facility such as a medi-hotel) where the person’s health and infection status are closely monitored.
+Some countries are requiring a negative test before departure and after arrival, and are implementing travel measures to protect against new international variants of the virus.
+Masks may be mandatory on flights.

 Consult local guidance for specific travel restriction recommendations in your country: